theobald-software/theobald-software.github.io/_includes/_content/en/bapis-and-function-modules/parameters.md

 To use the filtering function, enter text in the headers of the columns **Name** and **Description**. <br>

+{% if page.product == "xtract-is" %}
+#### Assign Output Parameters to SSIS Variables

+To assign an output parameter of a BAPI or function module to an SSIS variable, select an existing SSIS variable in the column **Output parameter**.
+Make sure that the data type of the SSIS variable matches the datatype of the output parameter.
+{% endif %}

 ### Changing Parameters

 Changing parameters represent parameters that can be used for input and output. <br>